-MR. BENNET was among the earliest of those who waited on Mr. Bingley.
+Mr. Bennet was among the earliest of those who waited on Mr. Bingley.
 He had always intended to visit him, though to the last always assuring his wife that he should not go; and till the evening after the visit was paid she had no knowledge of it.
 It was then disclosed in the following manner.
-Observing his second daughter employed in trimming a hat, he suddenly addressed her with,-
+Observing his second daughter employed in trimming a hat, he suddenly addressed her with:

-"I hope Mr. Bingley will like it, Lizzy."
+'I hope Mr. Bingley will like it, Lizzy.'

-"We are not in a way to know what Mr. Bingley likes," said her mother, resentfully, "since we are not to visit."
+'We are not in a way to know what Mr. Bingley likes,' said her mother resentfully, 'since we are not to visit.'

-"But you forget, mamma," said Elizabeth, "that we shall meet him at the assemblies, and that Mrs. Long has promised to introduce him."
-"I do not believe Mrs. Long will do any such thing.
+'But you forget, mamma,' said Elizabeth, 'that we shall meet him at the assemblies, and that Mrs. Long promised to introduce him.'

+'I do not believe Mrs. Long will do any such thing.
 She has two nieces of her own.
-She is a selfish, hypocritical woman, and I have no opinion of her."
-"No more have I," said Mr. Bennet; "and I am glad to find that you do not depend on her serving you."
+She is a selfish, hypocritical woman, and I have no opinion of her.'

+'No more have I,' said Mr. Bennet; 'and I am glad to find that you do not depend on her serving you.'

-Mrs. Bennet deigned not to make any reply; but, unable to contain herself, began scolding one of her daughters.
-"Don't keep coughing so, Kitty, for heaven's sake!
+Mrs. Bennet deigned not to make any reply, but, unable to contain herself, began scolding one of her daughters.

+'Don't keep coughing so, Kitty, for Heaven's sake!
 Have a little compassion on my nerves.
-You tear them to pieces."
-"Kitty has no discretion in her coughs," said her father; "she times them ill."
+You tear them to pieces.'

+'Kitty has no discretion in her coughs,' said her father; 'she times them ill.'
-"I do not cough for my own amusement," replied Kitty, fretfully.

-"When is your next ball to be, Lizzy?"
+'I do not cough for my own amusement,' replied Kitty fretfully.
+'When is your next ball to be, Lizzy?'

+'To-morrow fortnight.'

-"To-morrow fortnight."
-"Ay, so it is," cried her mother, "and Mrs. Long does not come back till the day before; so, it will be impossible for her to introduce him, for she will not know him herself."
-"Then, my dear, you may have the advantage of your friend, and introduce Mr. Bingley to her."
+'Aye, so it is,' cried her mother, 'and Mrs. Long does not come back till the day before; so it will be impossible for her to introduce him, for she will not know him herself.'

+'Then, my dear, you may have the advantage of your friend, and introduce Mr. Bingley to her.'

-"Impossible, Mr. Bennet, impossible, when I am not acquainted with him myself; how can you be so teasing?"
+'Impossible, Mr. Bennet, impossible, when I am not acquainted with him myself; how can you be so teasing?'

-"I honour your circumspection.
+'I honour your circumspection.
 A fortnight's acquaintance is certainly very little.
 One cannot know what a man really is by the end of a fortnight.
-But if we do not venture, somebody else will; and after all, Mrs. Long and act of kindness, if you decline the office, I will take it on myself."
+But if we do not venture somebody else will; and after all, Mrs. Long and her daughters must stand their chance; and, therefore, as she will think it an act of kindness, if you decline the office, I will take it on myself."

 The girls stared at their father.
-Mrs. Bennet said only, "Nonsense, her nieces must stand their chance; and, therefore, as she will think it an nonsense!"
-"What can be the meaning of that emphatic exclamation?" cried he.
+Mrs. Bennet said only, 'Nonsense, nonsense!'

-"Do you consider the forms of introduction, and the stress that is laid on them, as nonsense?
-I cannot guite agree with you there.
+'What can be the meaning of that emphatic exclamation?' cried he.
+'Do you consider the forms of introduction, and the stress that is laid on them, as nonsense?
+I cannot quite agree with you there.
 What say you, Mary?
-For you are a young lady of deep reflection, I know, and read great books, and make extracts."
-Mary wished to say something very sensible, but knew not how.
+For you are a young lady of deep reflection, I know, and read great books and make extracts.'

+Mary wished to say something sensible, but knew not how.

-"While Mary is adjusting her ideas," he continued, "let us return to Mr. Bingley."
+'While Mary is adjusting her ideas,' he continued, 'let us return to Mr. Bingley.'

-"I am sick of Mr. Bingley," cried his wife.
+'I am sick of Mr. Bingley,' cried his wife.

-"I am sorry to hear that; but why did you not tell me so before?
-If I had known as much this morning, I certainly would not have called on him.
-It is very unlucky; but as I have actually paid the visit, we cannot escape the acquaintance now."
+'I am sorry to hear that; but why did not you tell me that before?
+If I had known as much this morning I certainly would not have called on him.
+It is very unlucky; but as I have actually paid the visit, we cannot escape the acquaintance now.'

-The astonishment of the ladies was just what he wished-that of Mrs. Bennet perhaps surpassing the rest; though when the first tumult of joy was over, she began to declare that it was what she had expected all the while.
+The astonishment of the ladies was just what he wished; that of Mrs. Bennet perhaps surpassing the rest; though, when the first tumult of joy was over, she began to declare that it was what she had expected all the while.